How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Preliminaries and notation

-\section{PRELIMINARIES AND NOTATION}
+\section{Preliminaries and notation}

-In this work, $\X=(X^1, \dots , X^d)$ with $d \in \mathbb{N}$ denotes a set of nodes that represent random variables in a structural causal model (SCM) as defined by \cite{pearl_causality_2009}, and $\cG$ denotes a causal graph over $\X$.
-If the data generating process is a known SCM, the causal graph implied by this SCM is denoted by $\cG_{true}$.
+In this work, $\X=(X^1, \dots, X^d)$ with $d \in \mathbb{N}$ denotes a set of nodes that represent random variables in a structural causal model (SCM) as defined by \cite{pearl_causality_2009}, and $\cG$ denotes a causal graph over $\X$.
+The causal graph implied by the underlying true SCM is denoted by $\cG_{true}$.
 Causal graphs come with a notion of graphical \emph{separation} such as $d$-separation for directed acyclic graphs (DAGs, e.g. \cite{pearl_causality_2009}), $m$-separation for maximal ancestral graphs (MAGs, e.g. \citep{zhang_causal_2008}), and $\sigma$-separation for cyclic graphs (e.g. \citep{bongers_foundations_2021}).
 Unless indicated otherwise, statements in this work do not depend on the type of graph as long as one consistently uses the corresponding criterion for separation and its counterpart: \emph{connection}.
 We represent separation and connection statements with tuples consisting of two singular nodes and a (possibly empty) disjoint subset of nodes.
 The set of all such statements is denoted by